ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/battle-of-long-island.md

 weight: 250
 ---

 In the Battle of Long Island, the first major battle of the American Revolution after the United States declared independence from England, the British overwhelmingly defeated the Continental Army.
-Both Jedediah Mills (father of Mary Platt Mills) and William Mills (father of William Mills of Erie County) fought alongside other Mills family members in Captain Nathaniel Platt’s Smithtown Regiment of Minute Men of Suffolk County, under the command of General Nathaniel Woodhull.
+Both Jedediah Mills (father of Mary Platt Mills) and William Mills (father of William Mills of Erie County) fought in the battle alongside other Mills family members in Captain Nathaniel Platt’s Smithtown Regiment of Minute Men of Suffolk County, under the command of General Nathaniel Woodhull.

 <!--more-->